barotto/libRocketDoc/pages/rcss/text.md

 #### Text shadows: the 'shadow' font effect

-Instead of using the CSS-standard 'text-shadow' property, text-shadowing is implemented in libRocket using the more generic font effect system.
+Instead of using the CSS-standard 'text-shadow' property, text-shadowing is implemented in {{page.lib_name}} using the more generic font effect system.
 Below is an example of how to specify a shadow for an element of text.

 ```
 /* Specify a grey text shadow on primary headings. */